Host Terms and Conditions

 These Terms and Conditions will apply to all arrangements between you and us until either party terminates this Agreement in accordance with clause 7.
 Following termination these terms will continue to apply until such time as all pending bookings and financial arrangements have been settled.
-Please note that these terms and conditions will apply if you terminate the marketing of this Property.
+Please note that these terms and conditions will apply if you terminate the marketing of this Property and engage us to market another Property or if we secure a one-off letting of the Property

-Our online platform allows you to occupy on a short-term basis your Property to Guests who are seeking for accommodation.
-You undertake to use our online platform on an exclusive basis to list your Property for the purpose of negotiating and licensing your Property on a short-term basis.
+You hereby appoint us as your agent for the purpose of negotiating and licensing your Property on a short-term basis.
+Unless otherwise agreed we will be appointed as the sole and exclusive agent for short- term licenses of the Property.
 You must inform us immediately if the Property is marketed by you or any third party for sale or for short or long-term licenses.

 There may be costs for listing your home on onefinestay.com.
 We’ll inform you of them as they arise.

 In order for us to market the Property you may need to pay our costs associated with listing including, but not limited to, our listing fee, photography costs, direct and third party costs relating to and arising from the initial inspection, any remedial work carried on your behalf, costs for cutting keys and any remedial work to allow you to comply with Health and Safety and any associated handling costs (as outlined in Clause 3.4) unless, at our sole discretion, we agree to waive any such fees or collect such fees from the rental income we collect on your behalf.
 We will inform you of all such costs as they arise and will provide an itemised statement of any such costs on an on-going basis and any such costs and/or fees are payable to us on demand.